 - Standardized plans available (in addition to non-standardized plans), and MA Health Connector actively negotiates with insurers to determine what plans will be sold through the exchange.

-- Enrollment increased every year from 2014 through 2020 in Massachusetts, but appears to have dropped a bit for 2021.
+- Enrollment increased every year from 2014 through 2020 in Massachusetts, but decreased in 2021

 - Changes in insurer participation over time.